CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Methodology

-\paragraph{Frequency-split injection.} PAN primarily provides sharp edges and fine spatial textures, while LRMS mainly constrains slowly-varying spectral radiometry~\cite{freq_2020}.
-We therefore fuse the branch-to-trunk residuals in the frequency domain by injecting \emph{low-frequency} components from the spectral branch and \emph{high-frequency} components from the spatial branch:
+\paragraph{Frequency-split injection.} PAN primarily encodes sharp edges and fine spatial textures, while LRMS mainly constrains slowly-varying spectral radiometry~\cite{freq_2020}.
+To exploit this complementarity, we fuse the branch-to-trunk residuals in the frequency domain: \emph{low-frequency} components from the spectral branch and \emph{high-frequency} components from the spatial branch are injected separately: